Kalpana Saroj: Entrepreneurial ventures

 She built up a successful real estate business and came to be known for her contacts and entrepreneurial skills.
 She was on the board of Kamani Tubes when it went into liquidation in 2001, and after taking over the company, she restructured it and brought it back to profit.

+Saroj also started KS Film Production and produced her first movie Khairlanjichya Mathyavar (Marathi) which was dubbed in English, Telugu and Hindi.
+It was produced by Deelip Mhaske, Jyoti Reddy and Mannan Gore under Kalpana Saroj's banner.

 According to her own estimates, she has personal assets worth $112 million.

 Personal life

 Saroj is a Buddhist.
 She is inspired by and follows teachings of Dr. Ambedkar.
 In 1980, she remarried Samir Saroj at the age of 22, with whom she has a son, Amar Saroj, and a daughter, Seema Saroj.
 In 1989, her husband died, and Saroj inherited his steel cupboard manufacturing business.

 Awards and recognition

 Kalpana Saroj was awarded the Padma Shri for Trade and Industry in 2013.

 She was appointed to the board of directors of Bhartiya Mahila Bank, a bank primarily for women, by the Government of India.
 She also serves on the board of governors of Indian Institute of Management Bangalore.

 She was one of the featured profiles in Milind Khandekar's book "Dalit Millionaires: 15 Inspiring Stories," and has been a guest speaker at TEDx events.